INSTANT VIEW-Morgan Stanley CEO Gorman plans to step down | Headlines

 Morgan Stanley CEO James Gorman told shareholders Friday that the company will likely appoint its next CEO in the next 12 months.

 Gorman, 64, said the board has identified three strong candidates to succeed him and that he will become executive chairman once a new CEO is chosen.
-Shares of Morgan Stanley slipped 1.02% to $84 premarket on Friday.
+Shares of Morgan Stanley slipped about 1% to $83.84 in morning trading.

 COMMENTS: STUART COLE, HEAD MACRO ECONOMIST, EQUITI CAPITAL, LONDON: